Winter Horse Care Part 2

-Today we are sharing part two of a two part blog about winter horse care from Veterinarian and RS of the Lake Shore Region, Dr. Rae Birr.
-Its cold out there this time of year.
-Take the best care of your horses possible.
-In this second part we will discuss winter preparation, thinking points to consider for horse care in the cold, and a few tips submitted to us by friends on Facebook.
+Today we are sharing part two of a two-part blog about winter horse care from equine veterinarian and RS of the Lake Shore Region, Dr. Rae Birr, DVM.
+It’s cold out there this time of year.
+To take the best possible care of your horses, we will discuss winter preparation, thinking points to consider for horse care in the cold, plus a few tips submitted to us by friends on Facebook.

 Preparation for Winter